Xilia-Level-Creator/xla-spec/xla-spec-latest.md

 `Custom presets / Transforms` subsection of this section.
 *After that, take a look at `lua-spec.md`*

+##### Describing transformations

+Having `transforms` tag is OPTIONAL, there MAY be zero or more of them.
+Each one of those MAY have zero or more `transform` tags.

 #### Value types

 Any specified for transform or patch value MUST have a `type` attribute,